 Motacillidae – Longclaws, Pipits & Wagtails

 Most motacillids are ground-feeding insectivores of slightly open country.
-They occupy almost all available habitats, from the shore to high mountains.
+They occupy almost all available habitats, from the shore to high mountains, although many prefer grasslands, pastures and prairies.
 Wagtails prefer wetter habitats to most of the pipits.
 A few species use forests, including the Forest Wagtail, and other species use forested mountain streams, such as the Grey Wagtail or the Mountain Wagtail.

 They take a wide range of invertebrate prey, especially insects, but also including spiders, worms, and small aquatic molluscs and arthropods.
 All species seem to be fairly catholic in their diet, and the most commonly taken prey for any particular species or population usually reflects local availability.